phwd/fbec/readme.md

   - 522 - You are already friends with this user
   - 528 - This user already has too many friend requests

+  - 546 - The type of file you're trying to attach isn't allowed.
+Please try again with a different format.

 **FQL Errors**

   - 600 - FQL_EC_UNKNOWN_ERROR: An unknown error occurred in FQL